WebAssembly/component-model/design/mvp/CanonicalABI.md

 `starting_pending_task` flag is set here and cleared when the pending task actually resumes execution in `enter`, preventing more pending tasks from being started in the interim.
-Lastly, `maybe_start_pending_task` is only called at specific points (`wait_on` and `exit`, below) where the core wasm code has had the opportunity to re-enable backpressure if need be.
+Lastly, `maybe_start_pending_task` is only called at specific points (`wait_async` and `exit`, below) where the core wasm code has had the opportunity to re-enable backpressure if need be.
 ```python
   def maybe_start_pending_task(self):
     if self.inst.starting_pending_task: